idio-lang/DIPS/source/scheme/scheme-basics.rst

 #. loop back to the start

-Which give us the well-known abbreviation, :abbr:`REPL (Read Evaluate Print Loop)`.
+Which give us the well-known acronym, :abbr:`REPL (Read Evaluate Print Loop)`.

 Reader
 ------